ETHZ-IT-SeC/telegram2mm/README.md

 * [Mattermost](https://mattermost.com/) needs to be installed and the `mmctl` commandline tool needs to in `$PATH`.

+  * For attachments to work properly, Mattermost is recommended to be at least at version 7.5.1 at least.
+Versions before 7.5 were known to crash on bulk imports using earlier (buggy) versions of `telegram2mm` and it is not known if the fixed version still causes these crashes.

+  * Additionally, in case of media files or other attachments in the Telegram export, `MaxFileSize` in `/opt/mattermost/config/config.defaults.json` needs to be raised to be higher than whatever `du -s ChatExport_[…]` says.
+In my case I used ca. 1 GB as the `ChatExport_[…]` directory was around 750 MB:

+    ```
+    "MaxFileSize": 104857600,
+    ```

+  * If you don't use `http://127.0.0.1:8065/` for logging in with `mmctl` (e.g. `mmctl auth login http://127.0.0.1:8065/ --name local --username admin`), you might also need to raise the upper limit of the size of `POST` requests in Nginx, too, something like

+    ```
+    client_max_body_size 1G;
+    ```

+    (I guess) in `/etc/nginx/conf.d/mattermost.conf`.
+You might want to undo this later again to avoid users uploading huge files as attachment to Mattermost posts. 😎

 * Besides [Perl](https://www.perl.org/) (at least version 5.10) and
   some modules from the [Perl